mspnp/cloud-design-patterns/leader-election/Readme.md

 The sample defaults to use a container named `leases`.
 If you are utilizing an existing storage account, be certain that this container is not already in use.

 Find the connection string in your Storage Account's `Access keys` section in the portal.
-Copy the Connection string value from either key1 or key2 and replace the `StorageConnectionString` value field in `app.config` with the copied value.
+Copy the Connection string value from either key1 or key2 and replace the `StorageConnectionString` value field in `LeaderElectionConsoleWorker/app.config` with the copied value.

 ### Running the worker process